Ai-Swat/sigma-eclipse-extension/README.md

 - **100% Local Processing** — AI runs on your machine via Sigma Eclipse LLM
 - **No Cloud Dependencies** — Your data never leaves your computer
 - **No Tracking** — We don't collect any usage data
-- **Secure Storage** — Settings stored locally in Chrome's secure storage
+- **Secure Storage** — Settings stored locally in Chromium's secure storage

 ## 📋 Permissions